Top 5 Multistream Platforms You Need to Try In 2023

 This is actually a video hosting CDN provider — a lesser-known option that offers similar simulcast options to those mentioned previously.
 It also contains a plethora of other services including direct streaming and custom RTMP support.
 You can access analytics data and have 100GB cloud storage with their cheapest package along with the ability to stream to over 20 destinations.

 All of the platforms on our list offer the ability to multistream to the main social media sites and are compatible with OBS Studio and XSplit.
-This allows an OBS stream to multiple services which is fantastic as OBS is not only free but hugely popular amongst streamers due to its easy to use and comprehensive feature set.
+This allows you to multistream with OBS, which is fantastic as OBS is not only free but hugely popular amongst streamers due to its easy to use and comprehensive feature set.

 Comparison: The Best Multistreaming Platforms